lukaszbos/CraneSoftware/README.md

 # GibCrane

-## Quick GibCrane Tutorial:
+## Quick GibCrane Usage guide

+#### Requirements

-**Python version: python3.7**
+Python version: python3.7
-    *GibCrane wont work with earlier versions of Python so that is quite necessary thing to have*
+> _GibCrane wont work with earlier versions of Python so that is quite necessary thing to have_

 Necessary modules:
-    -PyGame
+- pygame

+#### Usage and configuration

 Very importat thing for configuration of testbed, is to have correct ip adresses (and ports) both in GibCrane python code, and arduino code.
-Each arduino has it's ip and port defined in following lines in file [jib.ino](https://github.com/lukaszbos/CraneSoftware/blob/jib/jib/jib.ino) :
+That's why, each time arduino is uploaded with new code, it is necessary to change ip for each crane.
+In case 2 or more cranes have same IP, they will be controlled with one controller.
+Last number of ip address matches number of a crane.
+Each arduino has it's ip and port hardcoded in following lines in file [jib.ino](https://github.com/lukaszbos/CraneSoftware/blob/jib/jib/jib.ino).
 ```cpp

 #include <EthernetUdp.h>